 A sustainable diet considers the impact it will have on the environment, the individual, and the food chain as a whole.
 Factors that determine the sustainability of a certain diet include:

 - ecosystem protection

 Considering all these factors should help ensure that the planet can continue providing enough food and resources for a growing population and future generations.

 Some eating plans already adhere to these guidelines more than others, so following them may be a simple way to make the diet more sustainable.
 Diets that are more sustainable than the standard Western diet include:

 The EAT-Lancet Commission notes that vegetarian and plant-based, or vegan, diets are more sustainable than those that contain meat and other animal products.
 The Commission notes that switching animal products for plant-based ones had environmental and health benefits.

 They state that:

 “Overall, studies concur that plant-based foods cause fewer adverse environmental effects per unit weight, per serving, per unit of energy, or per protein weight than does animal source foods across various environmental indicators.”

-As a study in the journal Global Environmental Politics notes, animal products such as meat, dairy, and eggs are common topics of conversation when considering sustainable diets.
+As a 2018 study notes, animal products such as meat, dairy, and eggs are common topics of conversation when considering sustainable diets.